hammerdirt/water-quality-2016-2017/README.md

 If you clone this repo everything is local and will work just fine.

-ATTENTION: The file output is in the notebook, so if you change something without changing the filename or destination folder, you will overwrite the original.
+ATTENTION: Make sure to change the output file names to avoid overwriting the original output.

 There are three workbooks :